Who is Claude Fullinfaw?

 From Day One things were not moving smoothly.
 To top it off my failing marriage as well as the choice of a bad location of the third business caused me to loose everything.
 This was the most humbling experience of my life.
 Losing not one but two important things, your loved one as well as your livelihood at once was devastating.

 My Wake Up Call!

 Something always wakes you up.
 Now that was my wake up call.
 I realized that somehow I needed to do something urgently.
-I had to pay off a huge debt caused by the failed business of over 300K in Aussie Dollars.
+I had to pay off a huge debt caused by the failed business.
 I concentrated on doing that as I wanted not to declare bankruptcy.
-I wanted to save our family home so Sherrene could still live there with my two sons.
+I wanted to save our family home so my ex still live there with my two sons.
 That I did with some hardship during 1997-2002 and I am proud I did it.